 Unlawful use of stamps; classification; definition

-A. A person may not affix a tax stamp to a package of cigarettes if the package:
+A. A person may not affix a tax stamp to a package of cigarettes if

 2. Is labeled “for export only”, “U.S. tax exempt”, “for use outside U.S.” or with similar words that indicate the manufacturer did not intend for the product to be sold in the United States.

 3. Has been altered by adding or deleting the wording, labels or warnings described in paragraph 1 or 2 of this subsection.